TheImagingSource/tiscamera/doc/pages/dependencies.rst

 Inofficial Dependencies
 =======================

-Scripts or tests that are not intended for day to day use may have additional dependencies.
+Scripts or tests that are not intended for day-to-day use may have additional dependencies.